codemagic-ci-cd/codemagic-docs/content/partials/code-signing-ios-obtain-certificate.md

 7. Use the following `openssl` command to export the private key:

 {{< highlight Shell "style=rrt">}}
-openssl pkcs12 -in IOS_DISTRIBUTION.p12 -nodes -nocerts | openssl rsa -out ios_distribution_private_key
+openssl pkcs12 -in IOS_DISTRIBUTION.p12 -nodes -nocerts --legacy | openssl rsa -out ios_distribution_private_key
 {{< /highlight >}}

 8. When prompted for the import password, just press enter.
 The private key will be written to a file called **ios_distribution_private_key** in the directory where you ran the command.